Set up and verify SFTP with public key authentication on clients and servers

-Create private and public keys on the client
+Create private and public keys in the client

 Log in to the client.
-Private and public keys can also be created on the server side, but the private key will be owned by the client and the public key by the server.
+Private and public keys can also be created on the server side, but the private key will be the client and the public key will be held by the server.
 Create on the client side.

 ssh-keygen -t rsa -f id_rsa

-If the key is successfully generated, it will appear as follows, and a public and private key will be created in the folder. "id_rsa" is the private key and "id_rsa.pub" is the public key.
+If the key is successfully generated, the public and private keys are created in the folder as follows: "id_rsa" is the private key and "id_rsa.pub" is the public key.

 Place a public key on the server

 Log in to Windows with your SFTP account for the server.

-Note that only users with administrators or SFTP users should have access to this file.
-If other users have access, the SFTP connection will always fail.
-For example, if a permission has a group of Users or Everyone, it is NG.
+Note that only users with "administrators" or SFTP users should have access to this file.
+Sftp connections always fail if other users have access.
+For example, NG has a group of Users or Everyone appended to the permission.

 In this example, ".
 The access rights of the "ssh" folder are "Group:SYSTEM", "Group: Administrators", and "User: sftptest".
 If you cannot remove a permission, disable permission inheritance.

 Enable public key authentication on the server

-Open "Open" in the text editor sshd_config with administrator rights.
+Open "sshd_config" in the text editor launched with administrator privileges.

 To enable public key authentication, change it as follows: